leechseed/_setsunadev/_1_PRE-ALPHA_BUILD_CODENAME_BELLE/key_figures_RC3/4brooksnrsf_narrative_as_a_rhetorical_structure_framework_brooks.md

 ---
-UID: "4BrooksNRSF"
-Title: "Narrative as a Rhetorical Structure Framework"
-Author: "Brooks"
+Author: Brooks
-Date: "27/08/2024"
+Date: 27/08/2024
+ELEMENT: SEMANTICS
 Prima-Forma:
-  - "lexis"
+- lexis
-  - "syntax"
+- syntax
-DIR: "SEMANTICS"
-Summary: "Narrative is inherently rhetorical, the discourse is designed to produce specific effects on the reader: repetition, foreshadowing, framing. "
+Summary: 'Narrative is inherently rhetorical, the discourse is designed to produce specific effects on the reader: repetition, foreshadowing, framing. '
+Title: Narrative as a Rhetorical Structure Framework
+UID: 4BrooksNRSF
 ---
 ### Title: **Brooks's Narrative as a Rhetorical Structure Framework**

 - **Narrative as a Rhetorical Structure**: